Historic Milestone for NT Aboriginal Investment Corporation

 Publication Type: Media Releases

-The Interim Board of the Northern Territory Aboriginal Investment Corporation (NTAIC) met for the first time this week, on 27-28 April, in Darwin.
+The Interim Board of the NT Aboriginal Investment Corporation (NTAIC) met for the first time on 27-28 April in Darwin.

 The NTAIC is the centrepiece of the reforms to the Aboriginal Land Rights (Northern Territory) Act 1976 (ALRA) passed by the Australian Parliament in December 2021.
 It gives Aboriginal control over beneficial payments from the Aboriginals Benefit Account (ABA).